 Reports of sexual assault and harassment are extremely complex to manage.
 It is essential that victims are protected, and every effort is made to minimise the disruption to their education.

-Part 5 of KCSIE (September 2021) clearly outlines the response that should be taken.
-Please refer to our peer-on-peer policy.
+Part 5 of KCSIE (September 2022) clearly outlines the response that should be taken.
+Please refer to our child on child policy.

 If anyone has any concerns that a child or children may be at risk they must report them to the DSL immediately.
-They should then liaise with MARU and follow guidance laid out in KCSIE (September 2021)
+They should then liaise with MARU and follow guidance laid out in KCSIE (September 2022)

-6.10 Children with special educational needs and disabilities
+6.10 Vulnerable children including children with special educational needs and disabilities and LGBTQ children